KunalFullStackDev/Guess-Number-game/Readme.md

     2. How to download 👉️: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
     3. Download vs code 👉️: https://code.visualstudio.com/
     4. After downloading vs code you have to download the live-server extension
-    5. After completely clone the repo than open the folder in the vs code
+    5. After completely clone the repo then open the folder in the vs code
     6. Open the html file and click on the go-live (which is to the bottom-right of the vs code)
     7. Here your game will start to run successfully
     8. The download process is tough but I also know that the person who is here is on the journey of development